 Goods: the goods (or any part of them) set out in the Order.

-Order: the Customer’s order for the Goods, as set out in the Supplier’s confirmation email or letter or delivery note to the Customer.
+Order: the Customer’s order for the Goods and/or Services whether placed by phone, on the Website or by any other method, as set out in the Supplier’s written confirmation to the Customer.

 (a) A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).